auth0/docs/articles/custom-domains/index.md

   - If you are using embedded lock or an SDK, the configuration is pre-defined as using either your custom domain or the tenant.auth0.com domain, so you have to use one or the other.
   - If you start a session in tenant.auth0.com, and go to custom domain.com, the user will have to login again.

-1. **What about support for SAML or WS-Fed clients?**
+1. **What about support for other features?**

-  We are planning support for additional features, including SAML and WS-Fed clients, in the future.
+  We are planning support for additional features, including SAML and WS-Fed clients, and enterprise and passwordless connections, in the future.